charmed-kubernetes/layer-etcd/README.md

 etcd/0*     active    idle   1        54.89.190.93    2379/tcp  Healthy with 3 known peers
 ```

-You can migrate from the debian locked 2.2.x to a 2.3.x or even 3.x etcd by
+Once you have the snap package you can upgrade to different versions of etcd by
-configuring the snap `channel` option on the charm before executing the
+configuring the snap `channel` configuration option on the charm.
-migration.
-As expected, you can change the channel and update between channel
-revisions at any time during normal operation of the charm.

 ```
-juju config etcd channel=3.0/stable juju run-action etcd/0 snap-upgrade
+juju config etcd channel=3.0/stable
 ```

 # Known Limitations